cuckoosandbox/cuckoo/docs/book/usage/rooter.rst

 .. _cuckoo_rooter_as_a_service:

-Cuckoo Rooter as a Service
+Cuckoo Rooter as a Systemd Service
 ==========================

 While you can start ``rooter`` manually, it may be more convenient to add it as a service.